2020 Virtual Breast Cancer Survivorship

 The main objective of the course is to provide these young breast & surgical oncology and plastic surgery fellows with the educational resources to complement their surgical specialty education.

 Registration is required.
 To register please click the sign up button and complete the online form.

-All registered attendees will receive the agenda and livestreaming details via email closer to our event date.
+All registered attendees will receive the Zoom livestreaming details via email closer to our event date.
 Please contact Ann Griffiths at firstname.lastname@example.org for more information.

 We greatly appreciate our 2020 Sponsors.
 Please click on the sponsor names below to go to their website to learn more about the products and services they provide.

 “This course went beyond the education of the fellowship to talk about survivorship, which no one really discusses.
 This is much needed information!”